psychbruce/psychbruce.github.io/README.md

 ---

 ## Workshops & Invited Talks

+### [2022-03] *Embedded in Word Embedding: Methodological Revolution of Psychology in the Era of AI*
+- Institute of Psychology, Chinese Academy of Sciences

 ### [2021-12] *R in Data Science*
 - Beijing Normal University (invited by Prof. Zijun Cai)